vilksons/kodo/KodoAI/README.md

 ## What is this?

-These is KChat (Kodo Chat A.I), module of Kodo/Workspace.
+These is Kodo A.I.
+Kodo A.I is module of Kodo/Workspace.

 ## How does it work?